Brass of Peace 2019-2020

 Liam Barron is a senior at Briar Woods High School in Ashburn, Virginia.
 He began playing tenor trombone in fourth grade but quickly fell in love with the dark sound of the bass trombone which he began playing in the

 eighth grade.
 He is currently the bass trombone for the American Youth Philharmonic and the National Jazz Workshop’s All-Star Jazz Orchestra.
 In addition, he plays with several groups at his high school.
-For the past two years, he was the principal bass trombone in the Northern Virginia Senior Regional Orchestra and the All Virginia Jazz Ensemble.
-He also was the principal bass trombone for the All Virginia Orchestra last year.
+For past years, he was the principal bass trombone in the Northern Virginia Senior Regional Orchestra and the All Virginia Jazz Ensemble.
+He also was the principal bass trombone for the All Virginia Orchestra.
 When he isn’t belting out pedal tones until he gets lightheaded, he enjoys designing and creating objects with 3-D printers.

 This is Liam’s fourth year playing bass trombone in Brass of Peace.
 He finds it refreshing to work with such high caliber musicians that truly care about the music.
 He was very excited to have the opportunity to play at Carnegie Hall – a stage that regularly hosts the world’s greatest musicians.